 The Division has the right to conduct site inspections when deemed necessary.
 Violations of any standards or procedures can result in civil penalties up to a maximum of $25,000 per day.

 Applicants located in Davidson, Hamilton, Knox or Shelby counties must contact the applicable county air permit agency.
 For all other counties, applications and assistance can be obtained by contacting the Division of Air Pollution Control.
-New applicants who need more than one permit can contact their regional Environmental Coordinator for further assistance.
+New applicants who need more than one permit can contact their Environmental Field Office for further assistance.